Saving Electricity home

 Plasma.
 Typical screen size 32"-60".
 Huge energy hogs.
 Plus, they generate lots of heat, which you'll be paying to remove with your AC.
 Not recommended (unless you watch such a small amount of TV that the extra energy usage isn't significant).

 OLED.
-The most efficient of all, but not available in sizes greater than 11" until 2010, and even then will probably be pricey for a few years compared to LCD and DLP.
-(Sony's 11-incher costs $2500, but it uses up to 40" less energy than a 20" LCD).
+The most efficient of all, but as ofl 2010 they're not commercially available yet, and will likely be pricey compared to LCD for at least 2-3 years after it does become available.
 OLED's are also ridiculously, ridiculously thin. (more at an OLED website)

 Confusing TV terms explained